bobbyburgess/oriole/README.md

 });
 ```

+2. Add CDK outputs for the agent ID and alias ID
+3. Update `scripts/setup-agent-ids.sh` with the new model mapping
+4. Update `scripts/trigger-by-name.sh` available models list
-2. Deploy and configure action groups
+5. Deploy and run setup script

 ### Adding New Mazes